ibm-cloud-architecture/refarch-kc-streams/README.md

 ### Create the Cloud Based Environment

 First log into your [IBM Cloud](http://cloud.ibm.com) account.
-Then to create a Streaming Analytics instance,
+Then to create a Streaming Analytics instance, follow these steps:
 - Select "Create Resource"
 - Search the catalog for "Streaming Analytics" and select the cooresponding item.
 - Select "Create"